 In case you haven't heard, date paste is all the rage right now.
-It is a healthy and delicious sugar substitute and alternative to other sweeteners.
-So what exactly is this mysterious concoction?
+It is a healthy and delicious sugar substitute and an alternative to other sweeteners.
+So, what exactly is this mysterious concoction?
 Date paste is simply made from dates that have been blended into a thick, gooey paste.
 And while it may sound daunting to make your own, it's really quite simple!
 In today's blog post, I'll show you how to make date paste using just one ingredient!
-So keep reading for all the details!

 Dates are a source of bone-strengthening minerals, including potassium, calcium, and magnesium.
-Dates are also an excellent source of vitamin K, which promotes strong and healthy bones.
+Dates are also an excellent vitamin K source, promoting strong and healthy bones.

 If you are following a Whole Foods Plant-Based Diet (WFPB), the good news is that date paste is not only compliant, but it is one of the best natural sweeteners!

 We will show you how to make date paste in a blender using perfectly soft pitted dates and also how to make date paste from dried dates.

 Soak dates (only for dried dates)

 Start soaking the dried dates in hot water in a medium-large bowl.
 Depending on how tough the whole dates are, you might have to soak them for more time.

 Note: If using Medjool dates, you can skip this step and reduce the amount of water to ⅓ cup water.

 Remove the pits from the soaked dates with your hands if using dry, unpitted dates.
 If they are still hard, leave them in soaking water for more time.
 If they have absorbed it all, you may have to add more warm water.